Terms and conditions

 Kan, Purdue come up short of match-play berth

-I was there when Aurora Kan’s high school career ended at the Heritage Hills Golf Resort with a 12-foot birdie putt for par on the second hole of a playoff with West Chester East’s Gabriella DiMarco that gave the Chichester senior the 2010 PIAA championship she had been so close to getting the two previous years.
+I was there when Aurora Kan’s high school career ended at the Heritage Hills Golf Resort with a 12-foot putt for par on the second hole of a playoff with West Chester East’s Gabriella DiMarco that gave the Chichester senior the 2010 PIAA championship she had been so close to getting the two previous years.

 I almost felt like I was there Monday as Kan’s collegiate career ended at The Concession Golf Club in Bradenton, Fla. with Purdue coming up a little short of making the final eight that will tee it up in match play Tuesday for the NCAA championship.
-The Boilermakers had their worse day of the tournament, carding a final-round 311 that gave them a 72-hole total of 1,222.
+The Boilermakers had their worst day of the tournament, carding a final-round 311 that gave them a 72-hole total of 1,222.
 That left them in 12th place, eight shots out of the coveted top eight.

 But there was never anything close to a concession by Kan and Purdue on Florida’s Gulf Coast.
 Kan was the only senior on the five-woman team that Devon Brouse sent to the NCAA Tournament and some of the youngsters might have finally hit the wall in the fourth round of stroke play Monday.